Battlefield 1942: Gameplay

 The gameplay of Battlefield 1942 generally has a more co-operative focus than previous games of this nature, as it is not only important to kill the opposition but to also hold certain "control points" around the map.
 Capturing control points allows the team to reinforce itself by enabling players and vehicles to spawn in a given area.
 Additionally, capturing and controlling control points also reduces enemy reinforcements.
-Battlefield 1942 was one of the first mainstream games to represent a dramatic shift in FPS gameplay mentality not only favoring individualism but simultaneously encouraging teamwork and coordination.
+Battlefield 1942 was one of the first mainstream FPS games to actively encourage teamwork and coordination over individual "lone wolf" style gameplay.